TUM-FAF/FAFSite/README.markdown

      + `mysql> quit`
 8. Install [GIT](http://git-scm.com/), for windows there is GITHUB for Windows
 9. Use GIT to clone fafsite project to your local directory
+10. Copy the contents from `fafsite/staging_settings.py` to a new locally created file `fafsite/settings.py`
-10.   cd to the project path and run the following `<python manage.py syncdb>`
+11.   cd to the project path and run the following `<python manage.py syncdb>`
-11. Run the project from the console within the project directory `<python manage.py runserver>`
+12. Run the project from the console within the project directory `<python manage.py runserver>`
-12. Now you can acces the server on the localhost
+13. Now you can acces the server on the localhost

 Set Up for Ubuntu (dummy style)
 -------------